FeanorTheElf/feanor-math/Readme.md

 ## Implementing rings

-To implement a custom ring, just create a struct and add an `impl RingBase` and an `impl CanonicalIso<Self>` - that's it!
+To implement a custom ring, just create a struct and add an `impl RingBase` and an `impl CanIsoFromTo<Self>` - that's it!
 Assuming we want to provide our own implementation of the finite binary field F2, we could do it as follows.
 ```rust
 use feanor_math::homomorphism::*;